A program may have a lot of unused code and data. There can be many reasons:

 *(.data .data.*)

-. - The section names are unique can consume the the string table space.
+. - The unique section names inrease the size of the string table.

 .text.exit.*